 Raspberry Blueberry Coconut Popsicles

-I do need to add that I now have a huge appreciation for photographing foods that melt.
+I do need to add that I now have a considerable appreciation for photographing foods that melt.
 Yikes!
 This was hard.
 If you only knew how many times I had to refreeze these popsicles to get the right photo!

 Awe, the struggles we face.